The Fellowship Award

 What type of academic training or experience is required?

-Professors, established researchers, and public intellectuals may qualify.
-Preference is given to scholars with a Ph.D. or highest degree in their field, who have been employed in scholarly activities at an accredited institution of higher learning, and whose selection is likely to benefit the scholarly community in the home and/or host country or region.
+Professors, established researchers, and select public intellectuals may qualify.
+Preference is given to scholars with a Ph.D. or highest degree in their field, who have been engaged in scholarly activities through employment at a university, college, or other institution of research or higher learning.

 Do students qualify?

 No, IIE-SRF does not award fellowships to students seeking financial support to continue their studies, including Ph.D. study.

 Does a scholar need a record of published research?

 Yes, IIE-SRF considers the quality and extent of an applicant’s publications to be important factors in the review of his/her application.
 The applicant’s years of experience and access to opportunities may also be factors in this assessment.